danbauman77/tophat/README.md

 <p><h2><strong>I Still Don't Get It</strong></h2></p>

-<p>As an example, consider President Brown at State University.
-Let's say President Brown's employment contract results in the establishment, in 2015, of a "nonqualified" deferred compensation plan for her.
-And State University is contractually obligated to annually credit $100,000 into this "nonqualified" deferred compensation plan.
-Specifically, that creditting will occur on July 1st of each of the following years: 2016, 2017, 2018, 2019, and 2020 — as long as President Brown is still employed at State University.</p>
+<p>As an example, consider President Sarah Brown at Hoover University.
+Let's say President Brown's employment contract results in the establishment, in 2020, of a "nonqualified" deferred compensation plan for her.
+And Hoover University is contractually obligated to annually credit $100,000 into this "nonqualified" deferred compensation plan.
+Specifically, that creditting will occur on July 1st of each of the following years: 2021, 2022, 2023, 2024, and 2025 — as long as Brown is still employed at Hoover U.</p>

-<p>President Brown's deferred-compensation arrangement also sets the plan's vesting date as July 1, 2020 — but again only if President Brown is still an employee of State University on that date.
+<p>President Brown's deferred-compensation arrangement also sets the plan's vesting date as July 1, 2025 — but again only if Brown is still an employee of Hoover University on that date.
 No retiring early.
 No leaving for a cooler job somewhere else.
-To be owed that money credited towards the deferred compensation plan, President Brown has to still be an employee of State University on July 1, 2020.
+To be owed that money will be credited towards her deferred compensation plan, Brown has to still be an employee of State University on July 1, 2025.

-<p>When 7/1/2020 arrives, if President Brown is still an employee of State University, State University will owe President Brown at least $500,000 that State University has been contractually crediting towards that "nonqualified" deferred compensation plan since 2016.
-This compensation is likely in addition to the base compensation she traditionally is paid every year, along with any performance-based bonuses, allowances, or other perks.
+<p>When 7/1/2025 arrives, if Brown is still an employee of Hoover U, HU will owe Brown at least $500,000 — compensation that Hoover University has been contractually crediting towards Brown's "nonqualified" deferred compensation plan since 2021.
+This compensation is likely in addition to the base compensation that Brown is traditionally paid every year, alongside any performance-based bonuses, allowances, or other perks.

-<p>But if President Brown seperates from State University any time before 7/1/2020, State University no longer needs to credit money towards that "nonqualified" deferred compensation plan.
-Nor does it need to anticipate owing President Brown any taxable compensation in 2020.</p>
+<p>But if Brown seperates from Hoover U. any time before 7/1/2025, HU no longer needs to credit money towards that "nonqualified" deferred compensation plan.
+Nor does it need to anticipate owing Brown any taxable compensation in 2025.</p>

-<p class="has-medium-font-size"><strong>Okay...
-What Makes a Nonqualified Deferred Compensation Plan "Unfunded" Instead of "Funded?"</strong></p>
+<p><h2><strong>Okay...
+What Makes a Nonqualified Deferred Compensation Plan "Unfunded" Instead of "Funded?"</strong></h2></p>

 <p>The "unfunded" or "funded" status of a plan indicates how it's future payments will financed.</p>